If you don’t have your basic Sinatra app set up yet, see my previous post. Otherwise, let’s get ready to dig in and build this app!

 </ul>

-Well it’s nice that we can see the list of playlists, but it’s kind of boring if we can’t click on each name.
+Well it’s nice that we can see the list of playlists, but it’s kind of boring if we can’t click on each playlist name to see more.
 So how do we get to a show page for a playlist?

 Routing to a show page with an id